NSW 2025-26 Skilled Migration Program opens with 3,600 places

 Get expert help on your EOI or nomination application

-The SkillSelect points system can be complex to navigate on your own.
+The SkillSelect points system and visa application process can be complex to navigate on your own.
 If you need help confirming whether you can claim points for your studies or work experience, or if you want expert guidance in preparing your documents when you’re invited to apply, contact our migration experts at IDP.

 Why choose IELTS?